What’s my story?

 I’d always been confused by plastic.
 Why did we invent something that couldn’t break down?
 How was it ever a solution to dig big holes & put our rubbish in the ground?

-I gravitated to food waste solutions though - volunteering with FoodCycle & Rejuce; campaigning with Feedback Global, The Pig Idea & with homelessness charities; & working at Rubies in the Rubble.
+Because of the farm, I gravitated to food waste solutions - volunteering with FoodCycle & Rejuce; campaigning with Feedback Global, The Pig Idea & with homelessness charities; & working at Rubies in the Rubble.

 From idealism to ideas

 In the meantime, I realised that campaigning wasn’t persuasive enough for enough people to change behaviours.
-We had to work with global systems & processes, work with our existing habits & behaviours.
+We had to work with global systems, and our existing habits and behaviours.

-I discovered design thinking & I’ve been hooked ever since.
+I discovered design thinking, whilst working for the likes of IKEA & KPMG.
+I’ve been hooked ever since.

 I asked myself the question: how do we design experiences & businesses that are desirable, feasible & viable to sustain longterm change that’s better for people & planet?